Railway Express Agency: History

+World War I

 During the winter of 1917, the United States suffered a severe coal shortage.
 On December 26, President Woodrow Wilson nationalized the railroads in order to move federal troops, their supplies, and coal.
-Treasury Secretary William Gibbs McAdoo was appointed Director General of the newly formed United States Railroad Administration (USRA), which controlled all significant railroads in the country temporarily starting in December 1917.
+Treasury Secretary William Gibbs McAdoo was appointed Director General of the newly formed United States Railroad Administration (USRA), which controlled all significant railroads in the country temporarily starting on 28 December 1917.
+This order however, did not include the various major express companies.

+McAdoo did not view the multiple companies as a favorable arrangement, and pushed for their consolidation into a single organization, which was done on 1 July 1918.
+Railroad-owned Great Northern Express, Northern Express, Western Express, and non-railroad-owned Adams Express, American Express, Wells Fargo, Southern Express were merged into a single unified entity, American Railway Express Company.

-All contracts between express companies and railroads were nullified and McAdoo proposed that all existing express companies be consolidated into a single company to serve the country's needs.
+All contracts between express companies and railroads were nullified, and McAdoo proposed that all existing express companies be consolidated into a single company to serve the country's needs.
 The result was a new company called the American Railway Express Agency, which was formed in July 1918 as a consolidation of the four major and three minor express companies.
 The new entity took custody of all the pooled equipment and property of existing express companies (40%, the largest share, came from American Express, who had owned the rights to the express business over 71280 mi of railroad lines, and had 10,000 offices, with over 30,000 employees).

-The USRA returned the railroads to private ownership and control in March 1920.
+During the war, redundant facilities were eliminated, staff transferred and procedures refined and improved within the new single company.